ompl/ompl/doc/dox/goalRepresentation.md

-# Representing goals in OMPL
+# Representing Goals in OMPL

-# Setting the goal
+# Setting the Goal

 The most general representation of a goal is ompl::base::Goal.
 This class contains a pure virtual method, ompl::base::Goal::isSatisfied(), which takes a state as argument and returns a boolean indicating whether that state is a goal or not.
 No other information about the goal is given.
 This function can include arbitrary code deciding what is in the goal region and what is not.